Camping With Kids: Tips & Advice For Family Camping Trips

 - Ask About Animals: Talk to park rangers or camp staff about the local wildlife.
 You’ll need to be proactive about learning this, then teach your kids the same information.

 When You’re Outdoors

 There are some additional factors to consider while you’re outdoors with your kids – especially if you’re heading away from your tents.

 Pro Tip: Bring Pocket Guidebooks

 Kids love hearing about cool facts so why not indulge them by being a walking encyclopaedia!
 Unless you are already well-versed in all things nature, bring along a few pocket guidebooks that relate to the items on your childrens list.

 - Enjoy Nature To The Fullest: You have options as regards activities.
 You can examine plants, check out bugs, search for rocks, or look up at the sky.
 A field guide can help you identify the plants, animals, and stones native to the area.
 Express interest in the things that interest your kids – this will help them feel confident about exploring.

-- Don’t Have Too Rigid Of A Schedule: While you should have a general plan for the day, try to avoid setting exact times for things.
+- Don’t Have Too Rigid A Schedule: While you should have a general plan for the day, try to avoid setting exact times for things.
 If your kids seem more interested in one thing, do more of that.
 If they seem bored by something else, cut that short and move on.
 As before, they should feel like their opinions really matter – not that you’re forcing them into certain things.